-- if you would like to merge all overlapping regions into one big one, use the BEDtool mergeBed - again, the BED file must be sorted first - -n and -nms tell mergeBed to output the number of overlapping regions and the names of them - in the resulting file, regions 1, 2 and 3 are merged
+- if you would like to merge all overlapping regions into one big one, use the mergeBed from the BEDtools suite: - again, the BED file must be sorted first - -n and -nms tell mergeBed to output the number of overlapping regions and the names of them - in the resulting file, regions 1, 2 and 3 are merged

-'''

-$ sort -k1,1 -k2,2n testBed.bed | mergeBed -i stdin -n -nms

-chr1 7 29 region2;region1Duplicate;region3 4

-chr1 35 40 region4 1
+\$ sor ct -k1,1 - k2,2n tes stBed.bed mergeBed -i stdin -n -nms chr1 7 29 region2;region1;region1Duplicate;region3 4 chrl 35 40 region4 1

-'''

-- if you would like to keep only regions that do not overlap with any other region in the same BED file, use the same mergeBed routine but subsequently filter out those regions where several regions were merged - the awk command will check the last field of each line (\$NF) and will print the original line (\$0) only if the last field contained a number smaller than 2
+- if you would like to keep only regions that do not overlap with any other region in the same BED file, use the same mergeBed routine but subsequently filter out those regions where several regions were merged. - the awk command will check the last field of each line (\$NF) and will print the original line (\$0) only if the last field contained a number smaller than 2

-'''

-$ sort -k1,1 -k2,2n testBed.bed | mergeBed -i stdin -n -nms | awk '$NF < 2 {print $0}' chr1 35 40 region4 1
+\$ sort -k1,1 -k2,2n testBed.bed | mergeBed -i stdin -n -nms | awk '\$NF < 2 {print \$0}' chr1 35 40 region4 1

-'''

-1.6.7 Why does the maximum value in the heatmap not equal the maximum value in the matrix?
+1.6.8 Why does the maximum value in the heatmap not equal the maximum value in the matrix?

 Additional processing, such as outlier removal, is done on the matrix prior to plotting the heatmap.
 We've found this beneficial in most cases.
-You can override this by manually setting -zMax and/or -zMin appropriately.
+You can override this by manually setting -zMax and/or '-zMin, respectively.

-1.6.8 The heatmap I generated looks very "coarse", I would like a much more finegrained image.
+1.6.9 The heatmap I generated looks very "coarse", I would like a much more finegrained image.